libbyshoop/runestone/source/classactivities/WingTurtleGraphics.rst

 Background
 ----------

 You have already used the Python turtle graphics library and the random library within the book for this course, using your browser and the python active code editor.
 Now let's try an *Integrated Development Environment*, or IDE.
-An IDE is a progam designed to aid the process of developing programs in langugaes such as Python.
+An IDE is a progam designed to aid the process of developing programs in languages such as Python.
 We will use the Wing 101 IDE.

 You will now need to edit your Python programs inside of this Wing 101 IDE and run them there, similar to how you ran your programs in the activecode areas in the book.
 The results display in a separate area of the IDE, or in the case of Turtle Graphics, a new window pops up with the output displayed.